About My Research

 I am currently developing a second project which uses ethnographic and qualitative methods to examine the consequences of these policies for WIC recipients’ privacy rights and their responses.
 I plan to develop both components into a book project, which combines the historical components of the project with the contemporary qualitative project.

 Race and the Long-term Consequences of Police Stops

 In this research, I examine the long-term consequences of criminal justice contact for young people.
 The first two published papers in this vein focus on factors that increase the risk of police contact for Black and White young people and the consequences of contact on arrests in the tenth grade.
 The co-authored papers (Crutchfield et. al 2009; Crutchfield et. al 2012) find that Black children are twice as likely as White children to experience stops by the police before the eighth grade, and some of the difference in early contact are attributable to racial disparities in school discipline.
 In an article currently under review, I find that police contacts have a different effect on young adult arrest for Black individuals versus White individuals.
 Black respondents’ who experience police contact by eighth grade have an eleven times greater odds of experiencing an arrest in young adulthood than their non-contacted peers.
 White respondents with contact, however, experience no long-term criminal justice consequences stemming from contact with police.
 In the paper, I argue that once Black children have an encounter with police, they become part of a “suspect class” and subject to future police interventions.
 White children, on the other hand, experience a “racial halo” effect—their racial privileges buffering them from future criminal justice contact.
-The co-authored paper has received an invitation to revise and resubmit at Social Problems (McGlynn-Wright et. al, revise and resubmit).
+The co-authored paper has received an invitation to revise and resubmit at Social Problems (McGlynn-Wright et. al, under review).